 In DBT, willingness refers to recognizing the reality of the situation and being an effective problem solver.
 It is the opposite of fighting what is happening and refusing to tolerate the facts around you.

 We often see in popular culture the admiration of grit and willpower.
 There is this idea that if you are not succeeding in something it's because you lack willpower and you just need to buckle down and try harder.
 Refuse anything but your strictly planned goal!
 In DBT this is referred to as willfulness and we see it as a limiting way of looking at a problem.

-In real life some things can’t be changed or aren’t worth changing, and instead he need to recognize the reality and be flexible in our problem solving.
-Instead, in this exercise we are going to practice willingness - a skill that will help you find creative and flexible solution to your problem.
+In real life some things can’t be changed or aren’t worth changing, and instead we need to recognize the reality and be flexible in our problem solving.
+Instead, in this exercise we are going to practice willingness - a skill that will help you find creative and flexible solutions to your problem.

 Step One: Describe the Situation